neopass/wordlist/README.md

 ### Specify Alternate Word Lists

-The `paths` specified in `options` are searched in order.
-The first list found is used.
+The `paths` specified in `options` are searched in order and the first list found is used.
 This allows for the use of system word lists with different names and/or locations on various platforms.
 A common location for the system word list is `/usr/share/dict/words`.

 ```javascript
 const { wordList } = require('@neopass/wordlist')